-CPA 36 operates under Environmental Compliance Certificate (ECC) No. ECC-R12-1608-0012.
+CPA 37 operates under Environmental Compliance Certificate (ECC) No. ECC-R12-1608-0011.
 It is licensed to house a total of 20,000 heads.
-Although the farm is already fully operational, at present, this population threshold is yet to be reached.
+The Farm occupies an area measuring roughly $151,607 \text{ m}^2$.

-The farm occupies an area measuring 389,475 m2.
-Water for pig production and general farm activities are mainly sourced from six deep wells within the property.
-It is largely powered through a grid by South Cotabato II Electric Cooperative, Inc. (SOCOTECO II), but also utilizes electricity from biogas generated through the Project.
+Water for pig production and general farm activities are mainly sourced from two to four deep wells within and without the property.
+It is largely powered through a grid by South Cotabato II Electric Cooperative, Inc. (SOCOTECO II), but will soon also utilize electricity from biogas generated through the Project.
+Figure 1 shows the site layout of the Farm.

 Figure 1.
-Site layout of CPA 36
+Site layout of CPA 37